Having more fun than a human being should be allowed to have.

 Was the anchor male or female?

-You know, if it was female, I could definitely say it was more than likely Katie, but um I can't recall.
+You know, if it was female, I could definitely say it was more than likely Katie, but I can't recall.

-I just kind of walked by this TV and saw what was on and noticed, oh, there's some news about Iraq and uh Najaf and uh what appears to be something of a victory we had there.
+I just kind of walked by this TV and saw what was on and noticed, oh, there's some news about Iraq and Najaf and what appears to be something of a victory we had there.

 Oh, no, they can't allow it.

-Cannot, cannot, they can't survive it.
+They can't survive it.

-The New York Times headline on this is just hilarious.
+Like we talked in the first hour, the New York Times headline on this is just hilarious.

-Let me find it again, because I let off the program with it.
+Let me find it again because I let off the program with it.

-Uh uh, I must have let it aside somewhere, but it's all is like uh questions.
+I must have let it aside somewhere.

 Oh, here it is.